-Or conversely their health may have suffered due to the employment that they were in.
+Or, conversely, their health may have suffered due to the employment that they were in.

-Other useful sources of information with regard to health include medical and hospital records, and also any information regarding immunization and vaccination.
+Other useful sources of health information include medical and hospital records, and also any information regarding immunization and vaccination.

 If your ancestor or ancestors were in the military then you may own some interesting heirlooms.
-These can include medals, ribbons or insignias.
+These can include medals, ribbons, or insignias.

-With these you can find out what wars or battles they were in, and also when these took place.
+With these, you can find out what wars or battles they were in, and also when these took place.

 These can indicate not only what war they were involved in but also which regiment they were in and what rank that they held.

 Documents such as discharge papers or citations are also particularly useful.

-Using these you may then be able to find out the history of these places when your ancestor was actually there.
+Using these you may then be able to find out the history of these places when your ancestor was there.

-With all of your ancestor’s memorabilia you can build up a picture of their army life.
+With all of your ancestor’s memorabilia, you can build up a picture of their army life.